PhomeMyintMo/PhomeMyintMo/README.md

 </div>

-I’m passionate about art, design, and technology, and I enjoy working where these disciplines intersect.
-I build web applications with a focus on clean design, usability, and performance.
-Along the way, I’m expanding my skills in mobile app development, user interface design, and user research to create thoughtful, user-centered digital experiences.
+I'm passionate about the art, design, and technology.
+I build web applications with a focus on clean design, usability, and performance, while continuously exploring emerging technologies, including AI, to create impactful digital experiences.

   <p align="center">
   <a href="https://linkedin.com/in/phome-myint-mo-0409011a8">